rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 This usually provides the best query performance.
 Sometimes it is needed to reduce the number of used CPU cores, in order to reduce RAM usage and/or CPU usage.
 This can be done by setting `concurrency` option to the value smaller than the number of available CPU cores.
-For example, the following query executes on at max 2 CPU cores:
+For example, the following query executes on at most 2 CPU cores:

 ```logsql
 options(concurrency=2) _time:1d | count_uniq(user_id)